etiennelord/BRIDES/README.md

 // Manual compilation
 g++ -O3 main.cpp -o bride -fopenmp
 ```
-Where the Makefile.VERSION is either Makefile.Linux, Makefile.MacOSX, Makefile.MACOSX_wo_OPENMP or Makefile.Windows .
+where the Makefile.VERSION is either Makefile.Linux, or Makefile.MacOSX, or Makefile.MACOSX_wo_OPENMP, or Makefile.Windows .

 ## Usage

-Refer to the manual in the ** Manual ** directory.
+Also see the program manual in the **Manual** directory.

-A) Using the R version
+A) Using the R version:

 ```R
 ## Load the functions and dependencies